limcuili/bookmark_manager/README.md

 The website will have the following specification:

-Show a list of bookmarks
+Show a list of bookmarks :heavy_check_mark:
 Add new bookmarks
 Delete bookmarks
 Update bookmarks